AndersDeath/diary2/000-current.md

 # 29 September - Friday - Yerevan - 365 day of immigration

 Today is my 365th day of immigration and tomorrow I am flying to Saint-Petersburg.
-I will no count it as coming back
+I will no count it as coming back because it will be a business trip.